 These components were all initiated by the conference’s founder, the late Professor J. Robert Moore, whose vision and contributions have laid the groundwork for the success of the conference far beyond the borders of Wisconsin.
 Professor Moore chaired each conference until his passing.
-Dr. Charles L. Morgan, a former President of IMMS and longtime worker in the area of seabed minerals, has served as his successor since 1994 through 2015.
-From 2016 on, the technical chairs of the conference will be the standing president of IMMS.
-Thus, the UMC 2016, to be held in Korea, will be chaired by Dr. Samantha Smith, the current IMMS president.
+Dr. Charles L. Morgan, a former President of IMMS, longtime worker in the area of seabed minerals, and 2015 IMMS Moore Medal Award recipient, has served as Professor Moore’s successor since 1994 through 2015.
+From 2016 on, the technical chair of the conference is the standing president of IMMS.

 The history of the UMI is best described by its founder, J. Robert Moore in The Underwater Mining Institute: Two Decades of Partnership, as prepared for the 25th celebration of the UMI in Monterey, California, December 1988.

 The Underwater Mining Institute was founded by J. Robert Moore, retired professor of marine science from The University of Texas at Austin.
 Professor Moore was chief marine geologist for the United Kingdom Irish Sea Program in the early 1960s.
 He became professor of geology at the University of Wisconsin at Madison in 1966 where he founded and directed the Marine Research Laboratory and the Underwater Minerals Program.
 It was during his tenure in Wisconsin that he established the Underwater Mining Institute, serving as chair and editor-in-chief of its Journal of Marine Mining until 1994.